New Endowed Funds

 The Alviani-Sampson Fund

 Created by the bequest of Dr. Doric J. Alviani, professor of music at the Univ. of Massachusetts, honoring the memory of Charles H. Sampson, headmaster of Huntington Prep School before coming to Bates College as a teacher and administrator, for the general purposes of the College.

 Given by Brandon Sutcliffe ’93 and friends, family members, and business associates of Matthew D. Arciaga in his memory.
 Scholarship assistance for needy and deserving Bates students with preference first for members of the men’s lacrosse team and second for students who major in political science.

 Given by Charles H. Bracken Jr. ’76 and Melinda Chace Bracken ’76.
 Income from this fund will provide access to worthy students who, without financial aid, would not be able to attend Bates and whose presence on campus will bring added diversity to the Bates College student body.

 The Class of 1997 Scholarship

 Established in May 1997 by the Class of 1997 as its senior Class Gift to the College, this is a permanent endowment fund with only the allotted income to be used for the purposes specified.
 The Class of 1997 Scholarship recognizes the staff at Bates College for its many contributions to the education and life of students here.
-This class scholarship will support educational opportunities for the dependents of Bates staff, with a preference to the dependents of hourly employees in Dining Services, Physical Plant and Custodial Services, and secretarial support for all administrative and academic programs at Bates.
+This class scholarship will support educational opportunities for the dependents of Bates staff, with a preference to the dependents of hourly employees in Dining Services, Facility Services and Custodial Services, and secretarial support for all administrative and academic programs at Bates.
 An educational opportunity is broadly defined

 as a special high school project, or an educational site visit, or tuition support for secondary and